Skip to main content

 High Availability Considerations

-The current architecture uses a single orchestrator instance.
+The current architecture uses a single hub instance.
 For high availability:

 ComponentHA Strategy